-Doctors working in a hospital environment with heavy patient contact are generally advised not to have piercings.
-But that’s mainly because of the conservative nature of the job rather than any legal precedent.
-Patients, for the most part, seem to be impartial.
+Doctors that have heavy patient contact are generally advised not to have piercings.
+But that’s mainly because of the conservative nature of the job.
+Not legal precedent.
+Most patients are impartial to the idea!

-Anecdotally as a med student at least, I don’t see too many doctors with obvious piercings (aside from female doctors wearing earrings or studs).
-But that’s not to say there aren’t any out there!
-Unlike tattoos, another form of body modification that has a controversial reception in healthcare, they’re easier to remove too.
+Anecdotally, as a med student, I don’t see that many doctors with obvious piercings (besides female doctors wearing earrings or studs).
+But that’s not to say there aren’t any out there.

 Related: Can Medical Students Have Tattoos?

 Policy, and how it differs across states, countries and continents, is what ultimately decides!

 Can anyone have piercings in healthcare?